 Shoulder pain can really wear you down, and it often comes from carrying a heavy emotional load.
 Perhaps you’re taking on too much for other people, or maybe you’re keeping all your problems inside.

-Consider how you can lighten the load—is there someone you can talk to, and is there a way to give back excessive responsibility being handed to you?
+Consider how you can lighten the load.
+Is there someone you can talk to?
+Or, is there a way to give back excessive responsibility being handed to you?

 5. Calf Pain